sighupio/furyctl/docs/advanced/flags-configuration.md

 ## Validation

-The flags configuration includes built-in validation that will warn you about:
+The flags configuration includes built-in validation that will **stop execution** with FATAL errors for:

-- Unsupported flags for specific commands
+- **Unsupported flags** for specific commands - Commands will exit immediately with detailed error messages
-- Invalid flag values (e.g., negative timeouts)
+- **Invalid flag values** (e.g., negative timeouts, invalid protocols)
-- Conflicting flag combinations (e.g., `upgrade` with `upgradeNode`)
+- **Conflicting flag combinations** (e.g., `upgrade` with `upgradeNode`)

-Validation errors are logged but won't prevent execution, allowing for graceful degradation.
+- **Configuration file access issues** (permissions, malformed YAML)

+**⚠️ Breaking Change**: Invalid flags now cause FATAL errors and stop execution immediately.
+This ensures configuration problems are caught early rather than potentially causing issues later in the process.

+**Note**: If no `furyctl.yaml` file is present, commands that don't require configuration (like `furyctl create pki`) will work normally without any errors.

 ## Supported Flags